 "Muscle Guarding" - a Form of Neural Protective Mechanism?

-Some people have argued that if passive motion could happen, then such cases were simply misdiagnosed as frozen shoulders.
-They argue that the condition's definition requires both the inability of the shoulder to move or be moved.
+Some people argue that if passive motion could happen, then such cases were simply misdiagnosed as frozen shoulders.
+They argue that the condition's definition requires that the shoulder cannot move or be moved.
 However, this focus on definition misses the point.
-The point is, these cases suggest that our brain has certain mechanisms (perhaps not unlike reflexes) to protect us.
+The point is, these cases suggest that our brain has certain mechanisms to protect us.
 Such "muscle guarding" coming from the brain was perhaps what has caused certain - but not all - frozen shoulder cases.
-It is similar to an over-protective, paranoid helicopter parent who prohibits his/her children from engaging in any physical activity for fear of injury.
-Defiance against the parent will result in punishment in the form of pain.
-Therefore, to reduce the pain and to regain full movements, we need to address both the physical and possible neural issues, ideally in a way that can tackle both simultaneously.

 Gentle Movements as Solution